dfenerski/ui5-di/README.md

 Dependency Injection (DI) revolutionizes code architecture by separating object creation from business logic.
 This powerful pattern boosts modularity, eases testing, and increases scalability.
 Championed by leading frameworks like Angular and Spring, DI is a proven strategy for building cleaner, more maintainable software.

 `ui5-di` is a lightweight, yet robust dependency injection library created for use inside SAPUI5 / OpenUI5, enabling developers to simplify the management of dependencies within their applications.
-It has seamless integration, offering a more intuitive and decoupled approach to handling service and component dependencies, thus promoting cleaner code, improved maintainability, and scalability.
+It has seamless integration, offering a simple and decoupled approach to handling service, controller and component dependencies, thus promoting cleaner code, improved maintainability, and scalability.

 # Features

-- No explicit dependency registration / no coupling file
+-   No explicit dependency registration and no coupling logic
 -   Lazy hydration / late binding to class instances, delaying heavy object instantiation until needed
 -   Lazy registration: dependencies are evaluated only on file import
 -   Simple usage: often annotating classes with `@Injectable` is enough

 # Setup

 1. Install: `npm install ui5-di`
 2. Setup `tsconfig.json` as follows:

 ```typescript
 {
     "compilerOptions": {